match-ROS/match_student_code/student_code/005_Recursive-Least-Squares-Algorithm/src/match_mobile_robotics/README.md

 `match_mobile_robotics -> ur -> universal_robot -> ur_description -> config -> ur16e`

-This folder containts the individual calibration file of each robot.
+This folder contains the individual calibration file of each robot.

 ### urdf
 To get into this folder you have to follow the path:

 `match_mobile_robotics -> ur -> universal_robot -> ur_description -> urdf`

-This folder containts the custimzed xacro files of the urdf and also a xacro file for the used gripper
+This folder contains the customized .xacro files of the urdf and also a .xacro file for the used gripper.